jo-well29/product-landing-page/README.md

 ### Submission Directions
 ...the usual.
-1. If this is a practice lab, fork and clone your forked repo.
-Otherwise, if this is a Lab *Assignment*, you'll just clone it down
+  1. If this is a *Practice or Pairing Lab*, fork this repo and clone down the forked repo **OR** if this is a *Lab Assignment* that was generate using Github classroom, then your repo name will end in your username.
+No need to fork, just clone this repo without forking it.
-2. Create your html and css files.
+  2. Create your HTML and CSS files.
-3. Commit early.
-Commit often.
+  3. Stage, commit, and push your changes regularly.
-4. `push` when done.
+  4. If this is a *Lab Assignment*, submit the URL of your repo to Canvas.
+If this is a *Practice or Pairing Lab*, you can open a PR to denote that you are done.